Andrés Iniesta

-Andrés Iniesta Luján (/es/; born 11 May 1984) is a Spanish former professional footballer who played as a midfielder and spent most of his career at La Liga club Barcelona.
+Andrés Iniesta Luján (/es/; born 11 May 1984) is a Spanish professional football manager and former player who played as a midfielder.
+He is the manager of UAE First Division League club Gulf United.
+He spent most of his career at La Liga club Barcelona.
 Widely regarded as one of the greatest midfielders of all time, he was lauded for his balance, ball control and agility in close spaces, combined with his skill, composure, and flair on the ball.
+In addition, he is also one of a select number of players who have amassed over 1,000 career appearances.

+Iniesta joined Barcelona's La Masia academy after moving from his birthplace at a young age and quickly emerged as one of the club's prospects.
+He made his first-team debut aged 18 in 2002 and became a regular during Barcelona's 2004–05 La Liga-winning campaign.
+The following season, he played a key role as the club achieved a league and UEFA Champions League double.
+His reputation continued to grow, culminating in a vital role in Barcelona's historic treble-winning campaign in 2008–09.
+Iniesta was named in the FIFA FIFPro World XI and the UEFA Team of the Year in 2009, the first of nine and six selections, respectively.
+In 2010–11, Iniesta won his third Champions League title as Barcelona completed another domestic double.
+He won the UEFA Best Player in Europe award in 2012 and was named the IFFHS World's Best Playmaker in 2012 and 2013.
+In 2014–15, he was part of another treble success.

-Iniesta started his professional career through La Masia, the Barcelona youth academy, after an early migration from his birthplace, and impressed from an early age.
-He made his first-team debut aged 18 in 2002.
-He began playing regularly during the 2004–05 season and remained in the team until 2018.
-Iniesta's 35 trophies, which include nine La Ligas and four UEFA Champions League titles, make him the most decorated Spanish footballer of all time.
-With the initial management guidance by Pep Guardiola and using the tiki-taka football philosophy, Iniesta was part of a widely lauded midfield combination trio with Xavi and Sergio Busquets; from 2008 to 2015 the trio together were instrumental in FC Barcelona's exceptional on-field successes in 7 seasons, winning five La Liga titles, three Copa del Rey titles, three UEFA Champions League titles and the continental treble (all three titles simultaneously) twice, in 2008–09 and 2014–15.
+In total, Iniesta won 33 trophies with Barça, which include nine La Liga titles and four Champions League titles, making him the most decorated Spanish footballer of all time.
+With the initial management guidance by Pep Guardiola and using the tiki-taka football philosophy, Iniesta was part of a widely lauded midfield combination trio with Xavi and Sergio Busquets; from 2008 to 2015, the trio together were instrumental in Barcelona's on-field successes in seven seasons.
 After 22 years at Barcelona, Iniesta signed for J1 League club Vissel Kobe in 2018.
 After leaving the club in 2023, he signed for UAE Pro League club Emirates, eventually retiring in October 2024.